 While that is still necessary for any good sales manager, it’s limited and time-consuming.
 New customer sign-ups and orders are indeed where the rubber hits the road, but you’re skipping from A to Z. Talking to sales reps is one of the most important tasks of any sales manager, but reps are biased and could forget critical info.

-Where CRM comes in, is giving managers an invaluable new tool to review the actions of their teams from both a micro and macro perspective.
+Where CRM systems come in, is giving managers an invaluable new tool to review the actions of their teams from both a micro and macro perspective.

 Here’s an example of how this could look: